Dave-Gilbert/rgen/README.md

 although currently this functionality is not menu driven, but can be done with a text editor.

+Cancelling actions isn't handled consistently.
+Selecting an empty row, or a row with headings will often undo an action, although most people usually hit the escape key in these situations.
+This is currently high on the todo list.

 Rgen is generally reliable, although there are no guarantees.
 There are a few corner cases that cause the code to generate exceptions.
+Rgen works best in a terminal which is more than 100 characters wide.
+It supports clipping, wrapping, and scrolling of oversized data sets in small terminal windows, although the curses library may fail if the terminal is reduced to a width of less than 40 characters wide.
 Rgen can be restarted in cases like this without any data loss.
 Each time a modification to either a rubric or a student's grade is made Rgen will save the update to a .csv file on the disk.
+Performance concerns were ignored for the sake of reliability.
 Very little state information is kept in memory without saving it to disk.
-Performance concerns were ignored for the sake of reliability.

-Rgen may destroy all of your student grades and notes for a course.
-My personal file system is backed up regularly, backups are essential when working with sensitive data.

 Rgen uses the curses library for character based screen management and has been developed within a Linux bash environment.
 The curses library will normally be